zakilur/helm-charts/docs/Getting Started.md

 By default, we use an nginx ingress configuration.
 This ingress will be set up automatically.

-If you prefer to use a [Voyager Ingress Controller](https://appscode.com/products/voyager/) for ingress, before intalling the charts,
+If you prefer to use a [Voyager Ingress Controller](https://appscode.com/products/voyager/) for ingress, before installing the charts,

 ```bash
 cd voyager